Sunnybrook (Lower Pottsgrove Township, Pennsylvania)

-Sunnybrook, also known as the Sunnybrook Park & Ballroom, Sunnybrook Convention Center: Colonial Restaurant, is a historic ballroom and restaurant located at Lower Pottsgrove Township, Montgomery County, Pennsylvania.
-It was built in 1931 and expanded in 1937, and is a 26,000 square foot, one-story utilitarian frame building with exaggerated ceiling heights under various roof angles and heights.
+Sunnybrook, also known as the Sunnybrook Park & Ballroom, Sunnybrook Convention Center: Colonial Restaurant, is an historic, American ballroom and restaurant that is located in Lower Pottsgrove Township, Montgomery County, Pennsylvania.

+It was added to the National Register of Historic Places in 2005.

+History and architectural features

+Built in 1931 and expanded in 1937, this historic structure is a 26,000 square foot, one-story, utilitarian, frame building with exaggerated ceiling heights under various roof angles and heights.
 It was expanded again in 1964 with the addition of the Colonial Restaurant and in 1998 with a brewery/pub.
-Also on the property is a contributing two-story, frame bath house built in 1926.
+Also located on the property is a contributing two-story, frame, bath house that was built in 1926.
 The buildings are part of the Sunnybrook Picnic Park complex.

 It was added to the National Register of Historic Places in 2005.